pyconll/pyconll/README.md

 ### Documentation

 The full API documentation can be found online at [https://pyconll.readthedocs.io/](https://pyconll.readthedocs.io/).
-A growing number of examples can be found in the `examples` folder.
+Examples can be found in the `examples` folder and also in the ``tests`` folder.

 ### Contributing